Union Jack: Others

 An unofficial flag for the British Empire was created around 1910 due to a belief that the Union Jack itself no longer sufficiently represented dominions such as Canada, which were beginning to adopt their own unique symbols.
 The flag was similar in design to a White Ensign, which features the Union Jack in the canton.
 In the other quadrants were the coats of arms of Canada, Australia, and South Africa.
 The four stars forming the Crux over Saint George's Cross represented New Zealand, and the Star of India was featured prominently in the middle.
 Civilians often flew Empire flags for patriotic events such as coronations, Empire Day, and the British Empire Exhibition.
 It is still flown on special occasions at the Dangarsleigh War Memorial.

+The Hudson's Bay Company (HBC) and East India Company were two of only a few non-government institutions using the Union Jack in part of their flags.
+HBC rival North West Company had a similar flag to that of the HBC.
+The HBC Red Ensign was in use from 1801 to 1965 and was replaced with a corporate flag featuring the company's coat of arms.
+The East India Company, founded in 1600 and dissolved in 1874, used a red and white striped flag featuring, firstly, the flag of England, then flag of Great Britain and ultimately the flag of the United Kingdom in the canton.

 The Union Jack is the third quarter of the 1939 coat of arms of Alabama, which is used on the flag of the governor of Alabama, representing British sovereignty over the state prior to 1783.
 The version used is the modern flag, whereas the 1707 flag would have been used in colonial Alabama.